PenPen7531/ISSP-Triumf-435/Documentation/JSON-Documentation.md

 # JSON
 JSON or JavaScript Object Notation, is a lightweight way to send and transfer data over the web.
 It is formatted in a way where each chunk of data is stored and retrieved in a key and value pair.
 The key acts like a title or name of the object, and the value will be the actual data of the object.
+JSON and dictionaries don't only store strings, but they can also store integers, booleans, lists, and even more dictioaries within!
 This document will contain a breif introduction into JSON, how we use JSON in our project, and how to modify and save JSON data with Python.

 <br>